hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-letsencrypt-user admin

-The function for obtaining the letsencrypt key thumbprint
+This function for obtaining the letsencrypt key thumbprint

 *******************************************************************